jessicaaa04/Power_Outage/README.md

 **Null Hypothesis**: The severity of major power outages ***is not related*** to the `TOTAL.SALES`.
 **Alternative Hypothesis**: The severity of major power outages ***is related*** to the `TOTAL.SALES`.

-To test these hypotheses, we've implemented a permutation test that assesses the significance of the observed difference in means between outages with high and low total sales.
-Since the distribution is numerical, our test statistic is the **absolute difference** in the average number of customers affected for outages above and below the median of `TOTAL.SALES`.
+To test these hypotheses, we've implemented a permutation test that used to investigate the relationship between the severity of power outages and total electricity sales.
+The method does not rely on any assumptions about the distribution of the data, making it robust to data that do not follow a normal distribution.
+Since the distribution is numerical, our test statistic is the **absolute difference in the average number of customers affected for outages above and below the median of `TOTAL.SALES`**.
 By randomly shuffling the `TOTAL.SALES` data and recalculating the difference in means 10,000 times, we simulate the distribution of our test statistic under the null hypothesis.

 Below is the empirical distribution of our test statistic, derived from these permutations, and the red line indicates the observed test statistic: